Website Localization: A Beginner’s Guide

 What is website localization?

-Website localization is the adaptation of a website's content, design, and functionality to a new locale.
-This process goes beyond mere translation and requires a deep understanding of the target audience’s culture, values, and preferences.
-Content requiring website localization includes product pages, service pages, and, sometimes even blog posts.
+Website localization involves adapting a website's content, design, and functionality to suit a new locale.
+It’s more than just translation—it requires a deep understanding of the target audience’s culture, values, and preferences.
+The content that often needs localization includes product pages, service pages, and sometimes even blog posts.

 Define what you are seeking to achieve with your localization efforts in specific terms and set measurable goals.
 For example, “improving performance” is not a very well-defined and useful goal.
 Here is what a more concrete, achievable goal might look like instead: